 What Should I Do After a Hurricane in Louisiana?

-Surviving a hurricane as powerful as Hurricane Laura is terrifying enough, but it’s important to remember that the danger isn’t over just because the storm is.
+Surviving a hurricane as powerful as Hurricane Ida is terrifying enough, but it’s important to remember that the danger isn’t over just because the storm is.
 You can help keep yourself and your family safe from injuries during the 2021 hurricane season by following these post-hurricane safety tips from Mike Brandner Injury Attorneys.

 Reenter Your Flooded Home Safely

 If you are returning to your home for the first time after it has flooded, follow these precautions provided by the Centers for Disease Control and Prevention (CDC):